Paul-J-Company/Systems-Design/Systems-Design.md

      [Data Warehousing](https://en.wikipedia.org/wiki/Category:Data_warehousing)<br>
      [Extract, Transform, Load (ETL)](https://en.wikipedia.org/wiki/Extract,_transform,_load)<br>
      [Data Warehouse](https://en.wikipedia.org/wiki/Data_warehouse)<br>
+     &ensp;&ensp;A data warehouse is a large structure that gathers data from multiple sources into one single repository.<br>
      &ensp;&ensp;A data warehouse is a consolidated, structured repository for storing data assets.<br>
      &ensp;&ensp;Data warehouses will store data in one of two ways: Star Schema or 3NF,<br>
      &ensp;&ensp;but these are only fundamental principles in how you store your data model.<br>